KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 <!-- TODO: Is this enough? -->

 Throughout the code are `account.derive` methods that use key derivation syntax.
-You can read more about this syntax in [the substrate documentation](https://docs.substrate.io/reference/command-line-tools/subkey/#working-with-derived-keys).
+You can read more about this syntax in [the Substrate documentation](https://docs.substrate.io/reference/command-line-tools/subkey/#working-with-derived-keys).

 The `generateKeypairs` function code derives base and sub keys from a particular path relevant to the use case for each key.
 It uses the sr25519 key type, which is the default key type for KILT.